sideseal/microJSON/README.md

 ## Special Thanks

 Thank you [Hyeonjan](https://profile.intra.42.fr/users/hyeonjan) for guiding me towards a more refined code and for your continued interest.
-You're truly the Best! :smile:
+You're truly the best! :smile: